 Connelly created a world within Los Angeles that deserves to be further explored, and as the credits rolled, I thought for sure The Lincoln Lawyer could launch a series.
 I was delighted to later learn it is the first of four Mick Haller novels.
 The other books are The Brass Verdict, The Reversal and the upcoming The Fifth Witness.
 He also has a cameo in 9 Dragons due to being brothers with Connelly’s most notable character, LAPD Detective Hieronymus “Harry” Bosch.

-If filmgoers are looking for smart, well-acted story, they should make an appointment with The Lincoln Lawyer.
+If filmgoers are looking for a smart, well-acted story, they should make an appointment with The Lincoln Lawyer.